|

 - school ethos.

-(2) Extract from these documents approaches which are applicable to the self-evaluation of your school, for use by yourself, the assistant head and heads of departments.
+to the self-evaluation of your school, for use by yourself,

 Comments